ml5js/ml5-website-v02-docsify/docs/README.md

 <br>

-!> Here is the complete code for your first ml5.js hand tracking sketch
+!> Here is the complete code for your first ml5.js hand tracking sketch!

 ```javascript
 let video;